 Some trend-setters are also promoting the idea of using wood look ceramic tiles on both the floor and an accent wall to create a dramatic look – great if you’re really looking to make a bold statement (or if you’re worried about having to wash down your walls often!).

-For more inspiration and ideas, here is our selection and reviews of some of the best wood look tile brands – have a look on their websites for great images of just what can be achieved with wood look tile.
+For more inspiration and ideas, here is our selection of some of the best wood look tile brands – have a look on their websites for great images of just what can be achieved with wood look tile.

 Wayfair.com – If you’re willing to purchase floor tiles online (without necessarily seeing the tiles in the flesh, so to speak) then Wayfair.com, which offers “a zillion things home”, is a great destination to search for your ideal wood-look floor tile (often at a lower price than what you’ll find in-store).

 They currently have a truly extensive range of wood-look tiles to suit all budgets, from value ranges at $2-$3 per square foot, through the pricier design ranges at $9 per square foot and right up to the uber-cool money-is-no-object ranges that retail at over $25 per square foot!
 Covering a huge number of brands, including MS International, Florim USA, Daltile, Marca Corona and many, many more, Wayfair is a very good place to know about.